miheerdew/delayed-admin/Readme.md

  Self-control.
 Suppose Anand runs MacOS/Linux on his laptop.
 He wants to enforce a no-screen time and restrict his visits to certain websites.
 Sure, he can install [a parental control app](http://www.noobslab.com/2017/01/timekpr-parental-control-application.html), or [change some settings](https://serverfault.com/a/139794), or use [url-blacklists](https://github.com/StevenBlack/hosts).
 But being an administrator for his laptop, he can also uninstall that program, or remove those settings anytime.

 This is where Delayed Admin would help.
-Anand only retains a delayed administrator access, so that he can still do the routine system update (or any other administrator stuff that he wants), but only after waiting for some time (by default it is 30s but he can change it to 20 min).
-Basically, this prevents him from taking actions at whim, allowing only deliberate ones.
+Anand only retains a delayed administrator access so that he can still do the routine system update or any other administrator stuff that he wants, but only after waiting for 20 minutes.
+Basically, this deters him from taking administator actions at whim, allowing only for deliberate ones.

 In this example he would set up those parental controls, and then use `delayed` to deter him from disabling them.

 ## How to use it?